geddski/cinch.js/readme.md

 this.setName("I love JS");
 ```

-These methods can be overriden at any time by simply defining the method yourself.
+These generic setter methods can be overriden at any time by simply defining the method yourself.

 ## Getters
 You used data to populate the DOM, and now the DOM is changing.
 The user is typing, clicking, dragging, dropping, hovering, swiping.
 Your app is updating, manipulating, moving, showing, hiding, validating.